tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 - [5582e5ca](https://arc.huikang.dev/?task=5582e5ca) is about finding the most common element.
     - The model would [initially](http://traces.huikang.dev/?problem=5582e5ca&redacted=158) generate "examples" in "In all examples, the final output grid ..."
     - The sentence in the golden solution is "In all training examples, the most frequent value appears exactly 3 times."
-    - My algorithm explores other tokens that are also able to acheive a significantly higher than average reward, such as " given", " test", " the", " provided", along with " training" from the golden solution.
+    - My algorithm explores other tokens that are also able to achieve a significantly higher than average reward, such as " given", " test", " the", " provided", along with " training" from the golden solution.
-    - This way we do not only encourage the model to generate the token from the golden solution, but also other token with significantly better reward.
+    - This way we do not only encourage the model to generate the token from the golden solution, but also other tokens with significantly better reward.

 I hope people look at what exactly are they training on, and whether they have achieved the training objective.
 When people share the results, I hope they also share some illustrative examples from the data[^data].